cptleo92/JSBilliards/readme.md

 ##### Day 2
 Still working on collision.
 Math is hard!
 I found [this resource](http://www.jeffreythompson.org/collision-detection/table_of_contents.php) which ended up being immensely helpful.
 Still running into the issue where if an object moves too fast it "jumps" over a potential collision.

+##### Day 3-4
+Leaving collision alone for now to get the main game loop done.
+Apart from dropped frames and weird collisions/edge cases, this is now a fully functional game of pool!